-Whether you're breastfeeding, bottle-feeding or introducing solid foods, there are support and social groups around Hertfordshire to help you.
+Whether you're breastfeeding, bottle-feeding or introducing solid foods, there are support groups and sessions around Hertfordshire to help you.

 When feeding your baby, there are some important things you can do to make sure you're closely responding to your baby’s needs.

 This is when you hold your baby close, skin to skin, as soon as possible after birth.
 Your warmth, smell and heartbeat will make your baby feel safe and calm.

 Skin to skin can continue for several weeks after birth.

 Keeping baby close to you so that you can recognise feeding cues is helpful.

 More about feeding cues – signs baby is hungry